Meet the Advisory Board – Maria Harris, Digital Cat Consultancy

 Ryan Walsh / 6th December 2021

-Maria Harris sits on our advisory board here at FinTech North.
+Maria Harris is one of our valued advisory board here at FinTech North.
 We recently sat down with her to give her an opportunity to introduce herself and Digital Cat Consultancy to our community.

 A link to the full interview can be found here, or by clicking on the image below.